davepaul0/DmxPy/README.md

 ## DmxPy - Python Controller for USB - DMX devices

+This is a Python 3 port of DmxPy.

 DmxPy is a super-lightweight Python library for controlling any USB-DMX device that is compatible with Enttec's DMXUSB Pro.
 This includes all Dmxking ultraDMX devices.

 DmxPy requires PySerial to work - http://pyserial.sourceforge.net/